intagaming/video-scripts/token-storage.md

 Cookie, and let the browser hold that for you.

-It sounds just like localStorage, but the client-side application don't have to write logics to store the token.
-For example if Facebook stores the Token in a Cookie, then Facebook don't have to write code to send the token along with the requests; the Browser would do that automatically.
+It sounds just like localStorage, but the client-side application don't have to write logics to store or send the token.
+For example if Facebook was to store the Token in a Cookie, then Facebook don't have to write code to send the token along with the requests; the Browser would do that automatically.

 The Browser only sends the Cookie to the Facebook API, so you don't have to worry it going to some malicious place.

-So, why is there two ways to accomplish the same thing?
+So, why is there two ways of accomplishing the same thing?

 ### Vulnerabilities: XSS

 To access and modify the data in localStorage, you use JavaScript.
 It's the language that runs what you call client-side applications on the web.

-The first web exploit is called Cross-Site Scripting, or XSS.
+The first vulnerability that we care about is called Cross-Site Scripting, or XSS.
 Basically, it's when there is a piece of malicious JavaScript running on the website.
 This malicious script can do a lot of things.
-One of the things that they can do is access localStorage and send the token back to the attacker to use.
+One of the things that they can do is accessing localStorage and send the token back to the attacker to use.

 That's the reason why there is another place to store the token, Cookie.